 Deciding what to plant in your indoor space is essential before choosing the garden planter.
 Match the containers to the plants, remembering that when rented, most indoor plants are already at maturity and may need a larger planter.
 Keeping space for the roots will not only ensure the plant will always look good, but will maintain healthy, aerated soil which is essential for the removal of toxins within the office.

 Type of Planter

 There are several types of planters that can be chosen based on the material used to make them such as terracotta, ceramic, plastic, wooden and concrete.
 These materials are further classified as porous and non-porous.
 Terracotta, ceramic, wooden and concrete are porous while plastic is non-porous.
 Planters made of porous materials allow easy circulation of water and air through them, however; they may not be waterproof and can tend to dry out relatively quickly because of this.
 Check if the planter has a drain hole, and if so, you will need to plug the hole and waterproof the planter.
-This is ideal for outdoors but indoors, even with a drip tray under the planter, this is asking for an accident to happen!
+Pots with drainage are deal for outdoors but indoors, even with a drip tray under the planter, you are asking for trouble!

 Plastic – These are affordable, durable and lightweight.
 They are completely waterproof and will never allow your floors to be ruined.
 They can be painted in many colours and textures and can be recycled almost indefinitely so are very sustainable.